Survival Guilt in High-Achieving Women: Why Rest and Ease Can Feel Undeserved

 • prevent instability

-• make their parents proud
+• make your parents proud

 • justify opportunity

-• when responsibility became tied to love
+• how effort became tied to love

 A Gentle Reframe